akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 The hall settled into a jagged silence.
 Roger of Salisbury stood motionless.
 He knew the truth, as did the older lords: the King had spoken a sacred vow *coram rege*—before the court.
 If a beggar girl crossed that threshold now, Henry would have to marry his son to her or become a liar before God.

-Henry reached for his wine, oblivious to the cage he had just built—its door wide open to the night.
+Henry reached for his wine, oblivious, for the most part, to the cage he had just built—its door wide open to the night.

 ![Chapter](Goose_Bride-goosemark-cut_small.png)